 Horizontal Gaze Nystagmus A.K.A.
 The “Pen Test”

 Nystagmus is the medical term for the involuntary jerking of the eyes.
-In this test, the officer holds a stimulus (it may be a pen, a light, or just the officer’s finger) 12 to 15 inches from the driver’s eyes and instructs the driver to follow the stimulus with his eyes.
+In this field sobriety test, the officer holds a stimulus (it may be a pen, a light, or just the officer’s finger) 12 to 15 inches from the driver’s eyes and instructs the driver to follow the stimulus with his eyes.
 The officer then performs a routine to check for a number of “clues” that the driver is impaired.
 The problem with the HGN, however, is that it depends on the officer adhering to a strict protocol in order for it to be (even arguably) accurate.
 Not every DUI is the same.
 Moreover, nystagmus can be caused by a wide variety of medical conditions which the officer has no ability diagnose.

 Despite the correlation between alcohol consumption and HGN, some trial courts across the country still do not admit the results of the HGN test into evidence for DUI arrests.
 Evidence prosecutors have presented to courts has at times been insufficient to satisfy the courts’ evidentiary standards for admitting scientific or technical evidence.
 As a result, law enforcement officers in a number of jurisdictions use the HGN test only for purposes of establishing probable cause if at all, without securing admission of the test results into evidence at trial.